imdiora/Lane-keeping-assistance-/README.md

 ```
 git clone https://github.com/imdiora/Lane-keeping-assistance-
 ```
-###Execution
+### Execution
-After setting up your environment and cloning the repository, make sure that the Python scripts (left_laneDetection.py & right_laneDetection.py) and the video file (drive.mp4) are placed in the same directory.
+After setting up your environment and cloning the repository, make sure that the Python scripts (left_laneDetection.py & right_laneDetection.py) and the video file (test1.mp4) are placed in the same directory.
 Run the scripts to start the lane detection process on the video file.

 ## How the Code Works